brown-studios/minuet/hardware/minuet/v3/design-and-errata.md

 The piezo buzzer is designed with politeness in mind which may be a matter of personal preference.

 You can customize or disable the sounds it makes in software.
-Refer to the [setup guide](../../../docs/setup-guide.md) for details.

 You can disable the buzzer altogether in hardware by cutting the `SOUND` jumper trace on the board.
 Alternatively, if you want to make the buzzer louder, then you can cut the jumper and solder a wire from the buzzer side of the `SOUND` jumper to the 12 V bus.